 Reading Star Wars Legends Series for the First Time

 One of the most rewarding parts of reading Star Wars Legends is the way the universe builds on itself over time.
 This is especially true when it comes to long series.
 Star Wars being Star Wars, Legends is rife with trilogies.
 Beyond that, Star Wars publishing committed to its stories and characters in long-form series such as the New Jedi Order, Legacy of the Force, and Fate of the Jedi.

 The Best Legends Star Wars Books to Read First

 With the decades-long development of Legends continuity also comes a considerable amount of baggage—a baseline familiarity with the characters being the primary obstacle to just jumping in with any random Star Wars book.
 Thankfully, there are a few excellent series that serve as excellent starting points when reading Legends series.

 The fact of the matter is that the vast majority of Legends books require a baseline knowledge of the characters and events of the preceding material.
 There are a few perfect jumping on places, however.

-Out of the five foundational Star Wars books we unequivocally recommend at Youtini, four of them are Legends books and two of them begin excellent trilogies.
+Out of the six foundational Star Wars books we unequivocally recommend at Youtini, four of them are Legends books and two of them begin excellent trilogies.

 Types of Legends Series